 Then the mood swings started to happen.
 But nobody really noticed because she bottled her moods up inside of her.
 The person God created her to be was buried under a lot of criticism, inferiority and bipolar disorder.
 Nobody cared enough to help her peel back the layers of garbage that covered the person God made her to be.
 Most men just wanted her body.
 Though she graduated summa cum laude from high school, she just worked as a clerk at the Department of Motor Vehicles.

 Then she came into contact with some beautiful, successful, confident Christian women.
 Thru conversing with them, she saw the reason that they were this way was because of a relationship with Jesus Christ.
 She invited Jesus into her heart in February 1974 at 19 years of age.
 In November 1974, she met her future husband at a bible study.
 He saw not only her outward beauty but an inward beauty also.
 He saw the person she could become as she continued to walk with God.
 They married in July 1976.
 Thru many toils, trials, tears and help from a professional Christian counselor, she has become the person God made her to be.
 She now has a ministry to women in the church, encouraging them to let God do the hard work of molding and shaping them into who He made them to be.
+I know this woman quite well, because you see, she’s my wife.

 God has created each of us with certain gifts and a calling.
 But before we can step out in that calling, He has to prepare us for it.
 What is your calling?
 What are your spiritual gifts?
 Are you willing to let God do the hard work of preparing you for the life He has called you to?